further-reading/scrapy-gui/README.md

 > pip install scrapy_gui

-Then you can import it to a shell using `scrapy_ui`
+Then you can import it to a shell using `import scrapy_gui`.

 # Standalone UI
-The standlaone UI can be opened by using `from scrapy_ui.open_browser()` from a python shell.
+The standlaone UI can be opened by using `scrapy_gui.open_browser()` from a python shell.
 This consists of a web browser and a set of tools to analyse its contents.

 ## Browser Tab
 Enter any url into search bar and hit return or press the Go button.
 When the loading animation finishes it will be ready to parse in the Tools tab.